 Satisfy the Three Ls

 The act of discrimination must have occurred within the City of Madison.
-If you are not sure, call the Civil Rights.
+If you are not sure, call the Department of Civil Rights.

 Length of Time Between the Incident and Filing the Complaint

 Housing Complaints: 365 Days from the date of the last act.

 For complaints involving housing discrimination: You must file a complaint within one year after the discriminatory incident.
 This is true unless the complaint involves discrimination of an ongoing nature (for example, your landlord has been charging you a higher rent than other tenants every month for over a year).

 You must file the complaint within 300 days of the last incident.